-Chop the cabbage, parboil for 2 to 3 minutes in just enough boiling salted water to cover it, then drain.
+- Chop the cabbage, parboil for 2 to 3 minutes in just enough boiling salted water to cover it, then drain.
 Season with salt, pepper and the butter.

-Heat the milk in a saucepan or microwave, then stir the milk and cabbage into the potatoes, check seasoning and serve.
+- Heat the milk in a saucepan or microwave, then stir the milk and cabbage into the potatoes, check seasoning and serve.

-You can also allow the mash to cool slightly, then form it into cakes, and fry them up in butter until browned on each side.
+- You can also allow the mash to cool slightly, then form it into cakes, and fry them up in butter until browned on each side.

-Actually, in Ireland, there are two camps, those who think it should be made with white cabbage, and those who think it should be made with kale.
+Instead of cabbage, you can use other greens such as chopped leek, beet leaves, Swiss chard, Kale, etc. Actually, in Ireland, there are two camps, those who think it should be made with white cabbage, and those who think it should be made with kale.
 The name of the recipe, however, comes from the Irish "cal ceann fhionn", meaning white-headed cabbage.
 This dish is very similar to Champ (as well as to cally, stampy and poundies.)